 Did you know that people drink more than 1.6 billion cups of coffee every day all around the world?
-That’s enough to fill up three big football stadiums and still have more coffee left! but where did this amazing drink come from?
+That’s enough to fill up three big football stadiums and still have more coffee left! but where did this amazing drink come from according to Muslims?

 History has it that long time ago, around the 11th century there was a Muslim man called Khalid from Ethiopia.
 He used to take care of his goats in the bush.
 One day he saw that the goats were acting crazy.
 They kept running around with a lot of energy.

 Khaldi found out that the goat started getting excited when they ate a certain berry.
 The berry was bright red.
 These berries were coffee berries, which are also known as coffee cherries.
 Khaldi decided to taste the coffee berries.

 He ate the berries and he got all excited.
 He noticed that he had a lot more energy just like the goats and that is how coffee was discovered coffee.